-The organization values and upholds integrity and ethical conduct as demonstrated by the relevant policies and practices by which it conducts its business.
+The organization values, upholds, and supports academic integrity and ethical conduct as critical to excellence in academic work, demonstrated by the relevant policies and practices by which it conducts its business.
 It has fair and ethical policies in place governing admissions and recruitment of students, and a systematic method for evaluating and awarding academic credit.
+The organization understands that academic integrity is open to threats and puts procedures and policies in place to guard against these threats.